The Secretary of State was asked—

 There is a £3.1 billion gap in funding for children’s services and a £4.3 billion gap in funding for adult social care, but, eight months before the start of the new financial year, local authorities have no idea what their funding settlement will be for the coming financial year or beyond it.
 What is the Secretary of State doing to address this crisis in local government funding, which is affecting the most vulnerable residents in communities up and down the country every single day?
 Why is he being so complacent?

 Far from being complacent, the Government are working hard to ensure that local authorities receive the support that they need, as we heard from my hon.
 Friend the Member for North West Leicestershire (Andrew Bridgen).
-We know about the importance of children’s services, and the importance of ensuring that all authorities benefit from best practice from places such as Leeds, Hertfordshire and north Yorkshire.
+We know about the importance of children’s services, and the importance of ensuring that all authorities benefit from best practice from places such as Leeds, Hertfordshire and North Yorkshire.
 We are funding those authorities so that they can spread that best practice throughout the country, transforming the lives of children everywhere.

 I do not want to assume that Ministers have seen the letter that was sent to the hon.
 Member for Poplar and Limehouse (Jim Fitzpatrick) and me today by the director general for housing about the chairman of the Leasehold Knowledge Partnership and LEASE, the Leasehold Advisory Service.
 It deals with one issue satisfactorily.
-May I ask Ministers to see whether the alleged social media comments which pose a difficulty can be sent to the chairman of the all-party parliamentary group on leasehold and commonhold reform to establish whether he can overcome the second difficulty?
+May I ask Ministers to see whether the alleged social media comments that pose a difficulty can be sent to the chairman of the all-party parliamentary group on leasehold and commonhold reform to establish whether he can overcome the second difficulty?

 Representatives of nearly 50% of children’s services have said that they no longer feel able to keep children safe.
 Recent research has shown that private fostering, children’s homes and social worker agencies have amassed an estimated annual profit of £220 million, while simultaneously costing local authorities £20 million.
 At what point will the Government put the needs of vulnerable children before private profit?